vincentleinhos/normalize-plus.css/README.md

 [Download the uncompressed, development standardize.css](http://vincentleinhos.com/standardize.css).

-Link `standardize(.min).css` inside the head section; no other style should come before this.
+Link to standardize inside the head section; no other style should come before this.

-## What does it do?

-* Improves usability through improved text readability and flexibility of the elements.
-* Due to the reset you decide where you want to start.
-* Corrects bugs and common browser inconsistencies (normalize).
-* Includes the clearfix hack by Nicolas Gallagher.
-* Explains what code does using detailed comments.
-* ~~Normalizes styles for a wide range of elements.~~ No predefined rules that are likely to be overwritten anyway.
+Fell free to adapt it to your needs.

 ## Browser support

-* Google Chrome (latest)
+* Chrome
-* Mozilla Firefox (latest)
-* Mozilla Firefox ESR
+* Firefox (+ ESR)
-* Opera (latest)
-* Apple Safari 6+
+* Edge
 * Internet Explorer 8+
+* Safari 6+
+* Opera

 ## Acknowledgements